ayaghini/ayaghini.github.io/_posts/2020-03-08-EviroSense.markdown

 A very good point to start:
 [PMS7003 Arduino Library](https://github.com/jmstriegel/Plantower_PMS7003)

 I ended up using the **PMS.h** library as it puts the sensor into sleep.
-The sensor has a limitted life.
+The sensor has a limited life.

 A mysensor code [needs to be checked as it is for Arduino]:
 [MySensors PMS7003](https://github.com/mysensors/MySensorsArduinoExamples/blob/master/examples/PMS-7003%20dust%20sensor)

 ## The Brain: STM32F103C8T6 AKA BluePill

 As the Arduino nano and pro only have 1 UART and my air quality sensors both require UART, I am switching to the STM.

 A good starting point: [STM32 starting guide](https://circuitdigest.com/microcontroller-projects/getting-started-with-stm32-development-board-stm32f103c8-using-arduino-ide
 )